The Two Sides of Embracing Enterprise Complexity

 - Enterprise Architects unable to deliver changes to operational systems for various reasons, but must still provide immediate relief to analysts.

-TL;DR for BI Architects simply seeking something more versatile than traditional star/snowflake data warehouses and want nothing to do with the OLAP side: Just read the two topics, Data Vault Methodology and Data Vault Implementation Issues.
+The TL;DR for BI Architects simply seeking something more versatile than traditional star/snowflake data warehouses and want nothing to do with the OLTP side: Just read the two topics, Data Vault Methodology and Data Vault Implementation Issues.

 These key takeaways make sense in the context of the first two items of the target audience.